katiesteckles/LA-book/_pages/0_intro.md

 ````
 `````

 Students are advised to read through the relevant section of the lecture notes prior to attending the lecture.
-Do not worry about trying to understand everything when you first read through them.
-Reading mathematics is not like reading a novel, it often requires repeated reading of a passage before you fully grasp the concepts that are being explained.
-In the lectures we will explain the various topics and provide more insight than what is written in the notes.
+Do not worry about trying to understand everything when you first read through it.
+Reading mathematics is not like reading a novel: it often requires repeated reading of a passage before you fully grasp the concepts that are being explained.
+In the lectures we will explain the various topics and provide more insight to complement what is written in the notes.

 The examples and exercises contained in this book have the solutions hidden from the reader by default but can be revealed by clicking on the drop down link.
 Readers are advised to avoid the temptation of accessing the solutions before an attempt has been made to answer the questions.